What is Bankruptcy Relief?

 Chapter 13 bankruptcy, on the other hand, is a reorganization process that allows debtors to keep their non-exempt assets and repay their creditors an amount equal to the non-exempt equity.
 Chapter 13 also enables debtors to repay past-due debt owed on secured debts (e.g., mortgage, auto loan) and taxes (e.g., real property taxes, IRS or state taxes) over time, with the protection of bankruptcy.

 How long does it take to file bankruptcy?

-Filing bankruptcy takes about 4 months from beginning of the case to the discharge in a standard no-asset chapter 7 case.
-A chapter 13 reorganization can last between 3 and 5 years, with the term depending on a number of factors such as the debt that the chapter 13 plan is designed to reorganize and the income level of the debtor.
+Filing for Chapter 7 bankruptcy typically takes about 4 months from start to finish in a standard no-asset case.
+A Chapter 13 reorganization can last between 3 and 5 years, depending on factors such as the debt being reorganized and the debtor’s income level.

-There is no minimum or maximum amount of debt required to seek bankruptcy relief.
+There is no minimum or maximum amount of debt needed to file for bankruptcy relief.

 Does bankruptcy clear all debts?

 Bankruptcy can clear or wipe out the obligation to pay most debts.
-However some debt will survive a bankruptcy discharge.
-Examples may include: domestic support obligations, certain taxes and student loans – depending on whether repayment poses an undue hardship
+However, some debts, such as domestic support obligations, certain taxes, and student loans (unless repayment poses an undue hardship), may not be dischargeable.

 Can you file bankruptcy on credit cards?